 WELCOME TO THE EXCITING SPORT OF MOTOCROSS

-- Yellow â€“ BE AWARE â€“ there is a problem on the track.
-Slow down, and take direction from flaggers; no Passing or Doubling is allowed until past the incident
+Yellow â€“ BE AWARE â€“ there is a problem on the track.
+Slow down and take direction from flaggers.
+No Passing or doubling is allowed until passed the incident

 All riders must push their bikes to the designated warm up zone before entering the staging area for practice and races.
 It is important that all bikes are completely warmed up and ready to ride come practice qualifier or main event.